-I have suspected for some while that it is largely an empty argument, as people have taken this question up with regards to other cities and found that, simply put, that cyclists do indeed pay for roads – but I wanted to know the specifics of the situation in Toronto.
+I have suspected for some while that it is largely an empty argument, as people have taken this question up with regards to other cities and found that cyclists do indeed pay for roads – but I wanted to know the specifics of the situation in Toronto.

 Far from it being the case that cyclists do not pay their fair share for road infrastructure, the opposite appears to be the case: cyclists pay disproportionately more than motorists for their use of road infrastructure.